 Submitting an application for dispensation

-If you or your institution intend to submit an application for dispensation, please contact us first, so that we may give you more information about the procedure and the documents to be submitted.
+If you or your institution intend to submit an application for dispensation, please complete the notification form, sign it, attach all required documents and submit it via the DLT.